Amre Aboul-Fettouh, D.O.

 Although you will meet your minimum ACGME case numbers at any anesthesia residency, you will absolutely exceed your case numbers at UAMS easily and early on.
 Residents become comfortable with complex cases especially with ASA 3’s and 4’s being the majority of our patient population.
 The benefit of not having to worry about our case numbers is that we are subsequently able to choose the cases we want to do based on our preference and not out of necessity and can also step into the supervisory role of an attending anesthesiologist during our CA-3 year.

-Living in Little Rock has been a unique experience for me.
-I grew up in a suburb of Fort Lauderdale, Florida and moved to Melbourne, Australia at age 19 where I also went to medical school.
-Although there are aspects that I miss from living in a big city, I definitely appreciate how easy it has been to live in Little Rock.
+Living in Little Rock has been a great experience for me.
+I grew up in Tulsa, Oklahoma and attended the University of Oklahoma for medical school.
+I definitely appreciate how easy it has been to live in Little Rock.
 The cost of living is relatively low, there is no commute and very little traffic, and it is extremely dog friendly!
-My partner and I adopted 2 dogs here during residency and often take them on one of the many hiking trails that are just a 20 minute drive away.
-We were also pleasantly surprised by the number and quality of breweries here.
-Next year, I will be pursuing a pediatric anesthesia fellowship (location TBD pending the Match!).
+Next year, I will be joining a large private practice group in Tulsa, Oklahoma.

 We hope we can provide some insight into the experience you might have as a future Anesthesia Resident at the University of Arkansas for Medical Sciences and encourage you to use us as a resource to help guide your decision making.
 We look forward to meeting you!